 If you see it in progress, don't confront them.
 Call your police or sheriff's department and report the activity.

 If you see it after the fact, see if your city or municipality has a repair or graffiti hotline.
 Many cities offer 311 service for non-emergency repairs, and graffiti reports are usually accepted by those services.
 To use them, simply dial 311 and follow the instructions to make a report.
-For example, San Antonio, TX,, Chicago, IL and Baltimore, MD all offer graffiti removal reports via 311, and also have online reporting, too.
-A quick Google search will reveal if your city offers similar services.
+Some cities offer online reporting; a quick Google search will reveal if your city offers similar services.

 Also, regardless of any 311 service it may offer, your city or municipality may have specific anti-graffiti programs.
 For example, Los Angeles County offers the Totally Against Graffiti program for reporting, education and outreach, and has a toll-free reporting number.

 Make a difference in your community by participating in community cleanups.
-This could be through national organizations (such as Keep America Beautiful and its subunit Take Action Network, which offer directories of local chapters and affiliates), government agencies (in California, Caltrans offers the Adopt-a-Highway program for highway cleanup; other local state transportation authorities may offer similar programs), or local churches, schools and city governments.
+This could be through national organizations (such as Keep America Beautiful, which offer directories of local chapters and affiliates), government adopt-a-highway programs, or local churches, schools and city governments.
 At the local level, this isn't just altruism -- this makes your community better for you, too.